 The whole journey is not going to be cheap, I don’t imagine, but once again, I really have nobody to blame but myself.
 I just hope it is worth it!

-For the fact that it may still even be possible for me to see the Taj Mahal on this trip, I owe a hugh debt of thanks to both Shailu and Avhi.
+For the fact that it may still even be possible for me to see the Taj Mahal on this trip, I owe a huge debt of thanks to both Shailu and Avhi.
 Despite my issues here in Kathmandu, I still think it is a great place, and there are some wonderfully friendly and helpful people here.

 But I still hope that I can escape finally tomorrow morning!!